rahidelvi/blog/_posts/2019-09-16-gnome-alt-tab-keyboard-shortcut-tweak.markdown

 - This is useful in single screen environments
 - Hitting `Alt` + `Tab` now will allow you to access apps from _other desktops_

 The benefit?
-When screen real estate is low, this ☝ setting, oddly, give me _more_ screen real estate in a fairly decluttered manner.
+When screen real estate is low, this ☝ setting, oddly, gives me _more_ screen real estate in a fairly decluttered manner.

 ---